 The first principle of my blog is “Creating Ecosystems of Success”.
 A key aspect of creating them is hearing the stories and experiences of those who have made it to where we want to be.
 Like many kids, an early dream of mine was to play basketball.
 That dream didn’t reach fruition, but the lessons I learned playing in Section VI, the New York State Public High School Athletic Association’s western-most section, laid the groundwork for me to go on to further my education and start my career in science.

-I’m currently working on a project chronicling my early basketball journey, and as a part of the research for that project, I’ve interviewed numerous Section VI basketball players and coaches from my era.
+I am currently working on a project chronicling my early basketball journey.
+It is called The Engineers: A Western New York Basketball Story.
+As a part of the research for that project, I’ve interviewed numerous Section VI basketball players and coaches from my era.
 On September 26, 2018, I had the honor of interviewing Carlos Bradberry – one of the many great guards in Coach Pat Monti’s LaSalle basketball dynasty.
 Carlos was the floor general for the Explorers following Michael Starks and Modie Cox, and then prior to the ascension of Tim Winn, Jody Crymes and Terry Rich.

 In part one of this two-part interview Carlos discusses his background, how he started playing basketball, and how he became one of the legendary point guards in Section VI and the LaSalle basketball dynasty.
 The pictures in this interview come from an archive of Section VI basketball, carefully assembled over the years from issues of the Buffalo News, the Rochester Democrat & Chronicle, and Section V and VI playoff programs by my first Coach at Hutch-Tech High School, Dr. Ken Jones.
 Other pictures were generously shared by Carlos himself, and his Head Coach at LaSalle Senior High School, Pat Monti.
 Click on any of the images to enlarge them.